Where Trump's 3 other criminal cases stand after his conviction in New York

 Trump is still facing charges in two cases brought in federal courts in South Florida and Washington, D.C., by special counsel Jack Smith and one prosecution in state court led by Fulton County, Georgia, District Attorney Fani Willis.
 He is set to be sentenced in the New York case on July 11.

-The former president will appeal his conviction in the hush money trial, his lawyer Todd Blanche told CNN, a process that could stretch on for months.
+The former president will appeal his conviction in the hush money trial, his lawyer Todd Blanche told CNN, a process that could stretch on for months or even years.

 The other cases involving the former president are proceeding slowly, and Trump has sought to delay any trials until after the November presidential election.
 If he wins a second term in the White House, Trump could order the Justice Department to drop the federal prosecutions or, if convicted on federal charges before then, he could try to pardon himself, but this has never been done and may face a legal challenge.